tatsuyafujisaki/script-cheat-sheet/sed.md

-# How to replace strings
+# How to replace strings in a file
 ```shell
 > echo '🍎\n🍊\n🍎' > foo.txt && cat foo.txt
 🍎